-Survivor pension: 50% of the pension the deceased would have received if assessed with a permanent total disability is paid to a widow(er).
+Spouse's pension: 50% of the old-age or disability pension the deceased received or was entitled to receive with a permanent total disability is paid to a widow(er).

 The pension ceases on remarriage.

 Remarriage settlement: A lump sum of six months of pension is paid to the widow(er).